npm/registry-follower-tutorial/README.md

 ## forever follower

 Don't want to stop?
 Want to write a persistent follower?
-You can move foward with our app as it is currently written, however you'll likely have a better experience replacing `changes-stream` with [`concurrent-couch-follower`] which is safer for operations that may require async (like a file write!). [`concurrent-couch-follower`] remembers
+You can move forward with our app as it is currently written, however you'll likely have a better experience replacing `changes-stream` with [`concurrent-couch-follower`] which is safer for operations that may require async (like a file write!). [`concurrent-couch-follower`] remembers